2018 United States House of Representatives elections in Texas: District

 Results of the 2018 United States House of Representatives elections in Texas by district:

 District 1

 The first district is located in East Texas, including Deep East Texas, and takes in Longview, Lufkin, and Tyler.

-The incumbent is Republican Louie Gohmert, who has held the seat since 2005.
-He was reelected with 73.9% of the vote in 2016.
-Roshin Rowjee, a physician, is running for the Republican nomination.
-Brent Beal, a college professor, is running for the Democratic nomination.
-Its Partisan Voter Index is R+25.
+Incumbent Republican Louie Gohmert, who had represented the district since 2005, ran for re-election.
+He was re-elected with 73.9% of the vote in 2016.
+The district had a PVI of R+25.